gregh83/DinoTracker/README.md

 step‑by‑step illustrated guide for setting up the Python environment.
 This guide was created based on feedback from early testers and is available here: /docs/Installation_guide.pdf.

+## Training Process and Hardware

+The training of this application was performed on an **Apple Mac Studio** equipped with:

+- Apple M2 Ultra
+- 24‑core CPU
+- 76‑core GPU
+- 32‑core Neural Engine
+- 192 GB unified memory
+- 8 TB SSD storage

+The code is optimized to take advantage of the large unified memory available on this system.
+For users without access to such hardware, an **alternative data loader** is provided to enable training on machines with more limited resources.

+On Apple Silicon systems, the recommended backend is: device = torch.device("mps")

+On other platforms, replace "mps" with "cpu" or "cuda" depending on availability: device = torch.device("cpu")   # for CPU-only systems device = torch.device("cuda")  # for NVIDIA GPU systems

 ## Licenses of dependencies
 - Python (PSF License)
 - PyTorch (BSD-style)